Gimer0x/automated-market-maker/README.md

 # Decentralized Exchange Project
-This repository contains a sample of a Decentralized Exchange developed to show my skills as a Smart Contract developer with Solidity.
-The project was deveoped using Hardhat, Ethers.js, javascript, mocha and chai.
-The architecture of the project is based on the UniswapV2 protocol.
-I implemented the following smart contracts: <br />
+This repository contains a sample of an Automated Market Maker (AMM) developed to show my skills as a Smart Contract developer with Solidity.
+The architecture of the project is based on the UniswapV2 protocol and implements the constant product model.
+The project was developed using Hardhat, Ethers.js, javascript, mocha and chai.<br />

 These are the addresses of the contracts deployed on the **Sepolia** test network: